 I'm a plein air painter living in Victoria, British Columbia.
 I paint regularly with the Al Frescoes, a Victoria group of plein air artists who paint outside every Friday morning.
-I am an Active Member of the Federation of Canadian Artists.
+I am an Exhibiting Member of the Federation of Canadian Artists.
 I've taken painting courses at the Vancouver Island School of Art, the Victoria College of Art, and the Ottawa College of Art.
 I have had splendid teachers, most notably, Deborah Tilby, Jeremy Herndl, Todd Lambeth, and Neil McClelland.

 Why I paint...